Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 Finish off with a bite to eat at Bryggen Tracteursted.

 Traditional food in a traditional building – how cool is that?
 Here you’ll discover more about the history of the area.

 2. Venture 399m to Fløyen mountain

-That is why a trip to Fløyen is one of our top things to do in Bergen.
+That is why a trip to Fløyen is one of our must see in Bergen.